zaiisao/Documentation/en/Interactive Broadcast/start_live_unity.md

 ## Run the project

 Run the project in Unity.
-When you set the role as the broadcaster and successfully join a video broadcast, you can see the video view of yourself in the app.
-When you set the role as the audience and successfully join a video broadcast, you can see the video view of the broadcaster in the app.
+When you set the role as the broadcaster and successfully join a video broadcasting, you can see the video view of yourself in the app.
+When you set the role as the audience and successfully join a video broadcasting, you can see the video view of the broadcaster in the app.